A Guide to Studying in Germany for Free for Foreign Students

 German Universities participate in quite a number of study programs which are funded by Erasmus Mundus Scholarships.
 The scholarships allow international students to pursue a participating Erasmus Mundus study program for free.

-- Top 15 Scholarships in Sweden for International Students
+- Links to Universities that offer Scholarships for International Students

 - List of UK Scholarships for International Students in 2014